Searchlight2/Searchlight2/README.md

 <br>

 Once bulk RNA-seq differential data has been processed, i.e. aligned and then expression and differential tables generated, there remains the essential but lengthy process where the biology is explored, visualised and interpreted.
 Typically culminating in final manuscript figures.
-Remarkably, in both academia and industry the favoured method of bioinformaticians for completing this downstream step remains a semi-manually coded command line and R based (or similar) analysis which is laborious in the extreme, often taking weeks and months to complete.
+Remarkably, in both academia and industry a favoured method of bioinformaticians and wet-lab scientists for completing this downstream step remains a manually coded command line and R based (or similar) analysis which is often laborious - taking weeks or even months to complete.

 Searchlight2 is a bulk RNA-seq exploration, visualisation and interpretation pipeline, which aims to automate this downstream analysis stage in its entirety, which it does so exclusively.
 When used alongside any standard alignment and processing pipeline (e.g. Star2, Hisat2, Kallisto, DEseq2, EdgeR, etc.) bioinfromaticians and wet-lab scientists can complete new bulk RNA-seq projects rapidly and with minimal fuss.